 Under the Academic Interests and Background section you will need to upload the following documents:

-1. Resume that highlights professional and leadership experience.
+- Resume that highlights professional and leadership experience.

-2. Statement of Purpose – In no more than 250 words, describe how your educational pathway has influenced your future professional and educational goals.
+- Statement of Purpose – In no more than 250 words, describe how your educational pathway has influenced your future professional and educational goals.
 How do you see the M.Ed.
 Student Affairs degree program in the department of Educational Leadership & Policy helping you to achieve these goals?
 (Provide specific examples that relate to the degree program and department.)

-4. Financial Support through Graduate Assistantships -- Applicants who enroll as full-time students are eligible to apply for graduate assistantships.
-Please indicate if you are interested in a graduate assistantship and communicate your top five choices from the list posted at “Graduate Assistantship” Tab on the M.Ed.
-Student Affairs website.
+- Financial Support through Graduate Assistantships -- Applicants who enroll as full-time students are eligible to apply for graduate assistantships.
+Please indicate if you are interested in a graduate assistantship and communicate your top five choices from the list posted on the Assistantship website (available in early October).
 This information should be emailed directly to Marilynn Howard, Academic Coordinator – email@example.com.

-All application materials are due by January 11, 2018 at 4:00 pm.
-MST.
+All application materials are due by Tuesday, December 20th at 4:00 PM (MT).
 Applications that are incomplete at the deadline will not be considered.
 Applicants

 If you have questions regarding the application process, please contact our Academic Coordinator, Marilynn Howard, at 801-581-6714 or firstname.lastname@example.org.